neondatabase/website/content/docs/tutorials/neon-prisma-tutorial.md

 ✔ Generated Prisma Client (4.8.1 | library) to ./../node_modules/@prisma/client in 73ms
 ```

-## Viewing your tables in the Neon Console
+## Step 8: Viewing your tables in the Neon Console

 To view the `User` and `Post` tables that were created in your Neon project by the migration operation performed in the previous step: